 - GPA of 2.00 or higher

 To apply, interested students should begin by identifying a host to sponsor their internship.
 Students are encouraged to work with Department faculty to identify and approach potential sponsors.
 Once a sponsor has been identified, the student will need to complete an Internship Agreement with their Sponsor agency, and submit it to the Geography Department.
 Once the agreement is approved by the Department, the student will be given access to enroll in GEOG 3930.
 All paperwork must be completed before the add/drop deadline for the semester in which the student wants to earn internship credit.
-All internships for credit are unpaid.
+Internships for credit may be paid or unpaid.

 Once enrolled in GEOG 3930, interns are required to complete 144 hours over the course of a semester (about 8-10 hours/week).
 To earn course credit, student interns must also complete the following requirements:

-- Attend four (4) class meetings organized by the Department Internship coordinator, Heide Bruckner.
+- Attend four (4) class meetings organized by the Department Internship coordinator, Taneesha Mohan.
 The meetings include an orientation session at the beginning of the semester, a mid-semester check-in, a professional development workshop, and a final presentation;

 - Give a 10-minute presentation summarizing their internship and addressing its relationship to Geography at the final class meeting for GEOG 3930; and,

 - Submit a 1500-word paper reflecting on their experience.